Pomax/are-we-flying/docs/index.md

 ## Saving and loading flight plans

-Before we move on to testing, let's make sure we can _repeat_ flights, otherwise testing is going to be quite the challenge.
+Before we move on to testing, let's make sure we can actually have different planes fly the same flight path, across multiple game sessions, otherwise testing is going to be quite the challenge.
 Thankfully, this is going to be super simple.
 First, we add some save and load buttons to our `index.html`:

 ```html
   ...